 "slicing and dicing the weld reveals the truth ... "

-For thick metal, Thats just wrong with a capital R.
+For thick hot rolled steel, Thats just wrong with a capital R.

-Mig welding downhill on anything thicker than 1/4" will not penetrate into the corner.
+Mig welding downhill on anything thicker than 1/4" will almost certainly not penetrate completely into the corner...the root of the joint.
 Unless you are welding with spray transfer (but I am guessing that if you are using spray transfer, you already know what I am talking about here.)

 Here is a cross section of what happens when you Mig weld downhill on 3/8" hot rolled steel.

 severe lack of penetration and barely even nipped thru the mill scale

 Poor mig welding technique will make your mig weld pile up in the middle because gravity is pulling downward on the puddle.

 With a good Vertical Mig welding technique and a short stickout...that's how.

 The upside down V is one of the most effective techniques for vertical mig welding of lap and tee fillet welds.